CloudWithChris/cloudwithchris.com/content/blog/azure-arc-for-apps-part-3.md

 Events:                    <none>
 ```

-We can identify some information about the scale options that have been set within the Azure Function in the Azure Portal, the hostnames that are configured, information around the staging slots.
-There is nothing particularly exciting that we didn't already know at this point, though it's always useful to see how this comes together in a Custom Resource Definition.
+We can identify information on the scale options that have been set within the Azure Function in the Azure Portal, the hostnames that are configured and information around the staging slots.
+There is nothing particularly exciting that we didn't already know at this point, though I personally find it useful to see how this comes together in a Custom Resource Definition.

 ## Resources available in the Azure Resource Group